 - Palliative Relief of Pain.
 Radiation has the capacity to relieve cancer pain.
 It’s often used this way in patients whose cancer has spread to the lymph nodes or to the chest wall itself.
 About half of all people will have a decrease in these symptoms after receiving radiation treatments.
 Relieved symptoms include shortness of breath and pain.
 Patients can get radiation any time after surgery if pain arises from tumor recurrence.

 - Prevention of Seeding.
 Mesothelioma spreads along surgical incisions and biopsy sites.
 This is called seeding.
 Up to half of all patients have seeding after a surgical procedure.
 Researchers have discovered that directing radiation at these areas decreases seeding.
 This is still a little bit controversial.
-Some studies have not shown an effectiveness of radiation in the prevention of seeding.
+Some studies have shown radiation to be ineffective in the prevention of seeding.
 If seeding does occur, radiation can decrease the pain of cancerous nodules.

 Types of Radiation